-The school endeavours to identify children with special educational needs, whether they need extra support due to learning or physical difficulties, or whether they have exceptional gifts in areas of learning, as soon as is possible.
+The school endeavours to identify children with special educational needs, whether they need extra support due to learning or physical difficulties, or whether they have exceptional gifts in areas of learning, as soon as it is possible.
 We will always inform parents when it is thought that a child needs additional support with learning.
 These children may be supported individually or in a small group within their class base for short as appropriate to their learning needs.
 The class teacher, or teaching assistant, working to the directions of the class teacher, may provide support.

-Mrs Woods, the SEND co-ordinator, will work together with the class teacher to write an Individual Education Plan (IEP).
-IEP's are sent home for parents to read and comment on the targets set.
+Mrs Woods, the SEND co-ordinator, will work together with the class teacher to class and individual provision plans.
 These are reviewed termly.
 Any teaching assistants needed to implement the plan will be identified and if necessary, additional and specific training will be arranged.
 Outside agencies who are involved with the school include the local authority's learning support team, the educational psychologist, the sensory advisory support teachers, speech and/or occupational therapists.